grgx03/anxiety/scenes/act4.md

 publish("act4", ["bb_to_alshire", _.INJURED ?
 3 : 1]);
 ```

-b: Hang on human, we may be making them uncomfortable.
+b: Stai puțin, omule, poate o facem să se simtă inconfortabilă.
+Hang on human, we may be making them uncomfortable.

 ```
 publish("act4", ["hong_to_alshire", 3]);
 publish("act4", ["bb_to_alshire", _.INJURED ?
 2 : 0]);
 ```

-h2: Ah, I don't mean to put you on the spot!
+h2: Aaa, nu vreau să te pun într-o situație jenantă!
+Ah, I don't mean to put you on the spot!

 `publish("act4", ["hong_to_alshire",4]);`

-h2: Just remembering a friendly face, is all.
+h2: Doar mi-am amintit de cineva cunoscut, atât.
+Just remembering a friendly face, is all.

 ```
 publish("act4", ["hong_to_alshire",5]);